 From the end of the 1480s Signorelli concentrated his activity in the areas of Città di Castello, Volterra, and Siena, while his well-established fame is proved by the various public assignments he assumed in his native Cortona.
 Particularly fruitful were his contacts in Siena with Francesco di Giorgio and the local painters in that circle, alongside whom Luca worked on the decorations of the Bichi chapel in the church of Sant'Agostino.
 His success in Siena was crowned by the commission to decorate the cloister of Monteoliveto Maggiore, where he frescoed ten scenes from the life of Saint Benedict (1498-1499), interrupting his work (which was finished in the very early 1500s by Sodoma) when he was called to complete the decoration of the Saint Brixius chapel in Orvieto cathedral.
 The scenes of the Last Judgment painted there (1499-1504) are his most famous masterpiece, and have been highly appreciated over the centuries for showing Luca's strength of invention, skill in anatomical drawing, and--in the nude bodies crowding the scenes with dramatic concreteness--his expressive power.

 In the last twenty years of his career, apart from some other evocative masterpieces like the Lamentation over the Dead Christ for the church of Santa Margherita in Cortona (Museo Diocesano, Cortona) of 1502, and the frescoes in the Palazzo del Magnifico in Siena (1509), Signorelli produced mainly routine works, sometimes weary and often repetitive, whose execution was increasingly delegated to his well-organized workshop.
 However, Michelangelo's high esteem for his painting, attested to by Vasari, proves the considerable importance of his contribution to the development of Italian High Renaissance painting.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]

 Vasari, ed.
 Milanesi, 3 (1878): 683-684.